<%@ Language=JavaScript %> SchraderhausK9.com - +1.253.843.1123 PST - German Shepherd Working Dogs

 Raw Vegetables, processed in a food processor

-Quality dry kibble
+Feed a Quality kibble

-For more information on OCD, visit
+For more information on OCD and HOD, visit

 Add the following supplements / foods 1 X Daily to one of their meals

-**1 tsp. cod liver oil (or 1 gel cap)
+** cod liver oil ( 1 gel cap)

-** 400 IU Vitamin E (1 gel cap
+** 400 IU Vitamin E (1 gel cap)

 **500 mg Vitamin C to start...(see below)

-**1 tsp. salmon oil or fish oil (1 gel cap)
+** 1 tsp. salmon oil or fish oil (1 gel cap 1000 mg)

 **1 tsp.
 Solid Gold Sea Meal (for Solid Gold Distributor nearest you, contact www.solidgoldhealth.com)